BonsaiDen/JavaScript-Garden/doc/null_undefined.md

 ### Null and Undefined

-There's some confusion about what those two values are used for.

-`undefined` is just a type, but there's also the *variable* `undefined` which defaults to the value of `undefined` but its value **can** be changed.
-All variables that have not been assigned any value, default to the *value* `undefined`.

-In the case of unsupplied function arguments *or* when trying to access properties of an object which aren't defined on the object itself and cannot be found by searching the prototype chain either, JavaScript will also return the value `undefined`.
+JavaScript has two distinct values for "nothing", the more useful of those two being `undefined`.

+To make matters even more confusing, there's both the `value` (and type) of `undefined` as well as a global variable **called** `undefined`, as said this is a variable and **not** a literal or keyword.

+This variable **can** be overridden, leading to abstruse bugs.

+#### The value undefined

+The value `undefined` is returned in the following cases:

+ - Implicit returns of functions due to missing `return` statements
+ - `return` statements which don't explicitly return anything
+ - Lookups of non existent properties
+ - Function parameters which don't had any explicit value passed
+ - Anything that has been set to the value of `undefined`

-#### Getting a fresh undefined Variable
+#### The case of the "overridden" undefined

-To procect oneself against changes to the value of the variable `undefined`, you can get a new one by having an extra argument on your anyonymous wrapper function, for which you do **not** pass a value:
+Again, the variable `undefined` is just another normal variable, changing its value does not change the value of the **type** `undefined`.

+Still, in order to compare something against the value of `undefined` one has to get the value in the first place.

+In order to protect code against the possibility of an overridden variable `undefined` (which definitely happens in the wild) a common idiom is to use the anonymous function wrapper and add an additional parameter which one passed **no** argument for.

+    var undefined = 123;
-    (function(undefined) {
+    (function(something, foo, undefined) {
+        // undefined in the local scope does now again refer to the value
-        // now we have a fresh version of the undefined variable
+        // undefined

-    })(); // don't pass any value so that the argument defaults to undefined
+    })('Hello World', 42);

-#### null
+#### Uses of null

-`null` in JavaScript is both a literal and a type.
+While `undefined` in the context of the JavaScript language is mostly used in the sense of a traditional null, the actual `null` (both a literal and a type) is more or less just another data type.

-While `null` is used a lot in the interals of objects and can, at many places, be used in exchange with `undefined`, it's mostly just another data type when it comes to JavaScript programming.
+While it is uses in some JavaScript internals (like declaring the end of the prototype chain by setting `Foo.prototype = null`), it can almost ever be replace by `undefined`.